Mantra Meditation vs Breath Meditation: Which One is Better?

 Because you’re focusing on your breath instead of a mantra though, there are some differences.

 In mantra meditation, we focus on a sound in our head.
-In breath, we observe reality as it truly is.
+With the breath, we observe reality as it truly is.

 Through breath meditation, we become more aware of subtlety.
 We become more mindful and alert.
-Our minds become trained to be conscious of our breath.
-We tap into feeling beyond the mind.
+Our minds become trained to rest in the here and now.
+We tap into a feeling and awareness beyond the thinking mind entirely.

-Through this greater awareness, our wisdom and compassion grow.
-It is through practicing the power of observation without judgement that we become more identified with the awareness underlying our thoughts and experiences.
+Through this greater awareness, wisdom and compassion grow.
+It is through developing the power of observation without judgement that we become more identified with the awareness underlying our thoughts and experiences.
 We then see through the cloud of thoughts and are able to experience the true nature of reality.

-As we become more mindful and conscious of ourselves, our words, thoughts and deeds become aligned with our highest intentions.
+As we become more mindful and conscious of ourselves, our thoughts and words and deeds become aligned with our highest intentions.

-We can sense our subtlest emotional changes and we can witness them rather than being consumed by them.
+We can sense even the subtlest emotional changes and we can witness them rather than being consumed by them.

 To recap the mantra meditation vs breath meditation score so far: mantra gives us focus.
 But breath gives us focus and awareness.